mfactory-osaka/ESPTimeCast/README.md

 **Forks, custom additions, and personal experiments are absolutely encouraged.** Feel free to build on ESPTimeCast in your own fork and make it your own 😉
 &nbsp;
 &nbsp;
+## 🛡️ ESPTimeCast™ Branding & Visual Policy

+**ESPTimeCast™** is a project and brand created by M-Factory.
+The name, logo, and official firmware visuals are protected.

+#### Using ESPTimeCast™ Firmware

+**You may:**
+- Build compatible hardware
+- Modify the firmware for personal, educational, or hobby use
+- Share your own builds publicly, as long as you do **not** imply affiliation or endorsement by ESPTimeCast™

+**You may not:**
+- Use the ESPTimeCast™ name, logo, or official firmware screenshots in product marketing or sales listings
+- Present your product as “official ESPTimeCast™ hardware”

+**Recommended Wording for Community Builds:**
+> “ESPTimeCast™ firmware compatible – unofficial build”

+This ensures that your hardware is clearly independent of the official project.

+#### Firmware Visuals

+The ESPTimeCast™ firmware interface (including custom splash screens, fonts, and display layout styling) is the intellectual property of ESPTimeCast™.

+- You may modify it for personal or educational projects
+- You may **not** use official visuals in commercial marketing or product photos without permission

+This helps prevent confusion between official ESPTimeCast™ products and community builds.

+#### Why This Matters

+Because the firmware has a unique and recognizable look, photos of your product running it can easily be mistaken for ESPTimeCast™ official products.
+Following this policy ensures:

+- Your brand identity remains clear
+- Community makers can still create and share builds without causing confusion

+#### License Note

+- The ESPTimeCast™ firmware code is licensed under [GPL-3.0](LICENSE)
+- Code license does **not** grant rights to use ESPTimeCast™ branding or official firmware visuals for commercial purposes &nbsp;
+&nbsp;
 ## ❤️ Support this project
 ESPTimeCast is an open-source passion project that blends art, engineering, and design.
 If you enjoy it, you can help keep the project growing - even something as simple as leaving a ⭐ on GitHub goes a long way.